Hammerwood: Hammerwood today

 The village now sits in the High Weald AONB, and development is thus strictly limited.
 The structure of the settlement, set along a lane from the A264, has remained unchanged for more than a century.
 Now more than 150 years old, Hammerwood Cricket Club continues to play friendly games on Sundays throughout the summer.
 It won the Hartfield Tournament in 1984.
 Hammerwood Park has been open to the public since 1983; tours take place at least twice weekly in summer, and musical events are held regularly.

 There is a Scout campsite at Hammerwood owned and operated by the Lewisham North District Scouts.
 St Stephen's Church held its last service on 20 March 2016 (Palm Sunday), and the parish (which encompassed the villages of Hammerwood and Holtye) was dissolved later that year.
 That part of the former parish in Hammerwood were transferred to the parish of Forest Row and Ashurst Wood, whilst parts of the parish in Holtye were transferred to the parish of Hartfield.

+For a settlement of its size, Hammerwood has an unusual number of buildings of historic and architectural interest.
+Hammerwood Park is listed at grade I, and its parkland at grade II.
+The Bower House, a 15th-century timber-framed farmhouse, is listed at grade II*; Monday Cottage and No 3 Bower Cottages, built by Richard Norman Shaw, at grade II; the Old School House, Brooklands, and Great Cansiron Farm at grade II.
 In November 2016, the Secretary of State for Culture, Media and Sport decided to upgrade the Listing for St Stephen's Church to grade II* due to its architectural merit, preservation and connection to the historic estate.
 Additionally, the 1879 decorated gothic lych gate and church walls were newly listed at grade II.
-For a settlement of its size, Hammerwood thus has an unusual number of buildings of historic and architectural interest.
-The Bower House, a 15th-century timber-framed farmhouse, is listed at grade II*, its cottages at grade II, the Old School House, Brooklands, and Great Cansiron Farm at grade II, and Hammerwood Park at grade I.